 Indeed after the import operation finishes there will be three images representing each of the virtual disks found within the template.
 The name of the images have been generated by OpenNebula and contains the file name, the datastore where it’s found and OpenNebula’s template ID so it’s easier for you to know what image is associated with what template.
 Note that these images are non-persistent.
 The name of the images can be changed after the images have been imported.

-Import a template with onevcenter¶
+Import a VM Template with onevcenter¶

 This would be the process using the onevcenter tool.

-Once you answer yes to import a template you’ll be asked several questions and different actions will be taken depending on your answers.
+In this section you’ll be asked several questions and different actions will be taken depending on your answers.

 Would you like to use Linked Clones with VMs based on this template (y/[n])?